Writing a will

 It’s a confronting job, but getting it done can be a big relief and a weight off for the future.

-Getting your will written isn’t the most exciting job, but it can be a big relief and a weight off your mind for the future.
+Getting a will written isn’t the most exciting task, but it can be a huge relief.
 You want to know that once you’re gone, what you leave behind goes to all the right people and places.
 Ensuring you’ve written a will can help to make sure this happens.

 What is a will?

-A will is a legal document that outlines what you'd like to happen with your money, property, and any other assets, after your death.
-This is known as your estate.
+A will is a legal document outlining what should happen to your money, property, and other assets, collectively known as your estate, after your death.
 It will also state who's responsible for managing this process by naming them as an executor, or executors if you want more than one.

 How do I write a will?

-First thing’s first, you’ll need to decide how you’re going to write your will.
-No one will is the same, so there’s more than one way to do this.
+First things first, decide how you’re going to write your will.
+No two wills are the same, so there’s more than one way to do this.

 Writing your own will